manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 				----
 				## Change the last commit

-				If you have entered an wrong message in the log, or forgot to add more files to staging, you can amend your last commit.
+				If you entered a wrong message in the log, or forgot to add some files to staging, you can amend your last commit (just before push origin).

 				Thus, instead of doing a new commit, you combine the staged changes with your previous commit.

+				To modify the commit message:

 				```
 				$ <copy>git commit --amend</copy>
 				```

-				Do this just after the `commit` command, before issuing a `push origin`.
+				> **Note:** Do this just after the `commit` command, before issuing a `push origin`.

+				To add more files for staging to the previous commit:

+				1. Add the missed file or files.

+					```
+					$ <copy>git add common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md</copy>
+					```

+				1. Amend the last commit.

+					```
+					$ <copy>git commit --amend --no-edit
+					```

+				With the `--no-edit` flag, you amend your commit without changing the commit message.

 				----
 				## What is the full syntax for commit?